-Additionally, we evaluate how varying the block size $d_i$ and the sparsity ratio $\delta$ affects the algorithm performance in terms of \gls{nmse}.
-To evaluate the performance of the algorithm as function of the block size $d_i$, we use $N=500$ while we use $N=200$ for the evaluation over the sparsity ratio $\delta$.
-Figures \ref{fig:mainEval}g and \ref{fig:mainEval}h show the \gls{nmse} obtained by these numerical experiments.
-Again, the proposed method outperforms both BSBL variants over most simulated sparsity ratios and \glspl{snr}.
-An evaluation of the runtime and zero/nonzero classification probability was evaluated as well.
-However we found these results to be similar to the ones in Figure \ref{fig:mainEval}d and \ref{fig:mainEval}e.
+Additionally, we evaluate how varying the block size $d$ and the sparsity ratio $\delta$ affects the algorithm's performance in terms of \gls{nmse}.
+We use $N=500$ and $N=200$ to evaluate the performance of the algorithm versus, respectively, the block size and the sparsity ratio.
+Figures \ref{fig:mainEval}g and \ref{fig:mainEval}h show the \gls{nmse} resulting from these numerical experiments.
+Here again, the \gls{fbsbl} algorithm outperforms the BSBL-EM and BSBL-BO algorithms for most considered sparsity ratios and \glspl{snr}.
+The runtime and correct block classification rate was evaluated as well.
+However, these results are similar to those presented in Figures \ref{fig:mainEval} d and \ref{fig:mainEval} e.
 Thus, they are omitted for the sake of brevity.
-In case the block size is varied, the proposed method utilizing the scaled Jeffrey's prior with $c_i=1$ is again superior to both BSBL variants as well as to the proposed method if Jeffrey's prior is used in combination with a threshold of $\chi=0.67$.
-The difference between the two variants of the proposed method stems form the dependence of the probability of missed detection and false alarm on the block size, which is more severe for Jeffrey's prior compared to the scaled Jeffrey's prior as discussed in Section \ref{sec:analysis:simulation}.
+The results of the experiment with varying block size show that \gls{fbsbl}-iv is again superior to BSBL-EM and BSBL-BO, as well as to \gls{fbsbl}-v.
+The difference in performance between the two variants of \gls{fbsbl} stems from their respective erroneous block classification rate, specifically the rate of erroneously classifying non-active blocks as active, which is smaller for \gls{fbsbl}-iv, see Section \ref{sec:analysis:simulation}.

-\section{Application Example: \acrshort{doa} Estimation}
+\section{Application Example: DOA Estimation}